openjs-foundation/cross-project-council/IP_POLICY_GUIDANCE.md

 The Board has pre-approved an [Individual CLA (ICLA)][ICLA] and a [Corporate CLA (CCLA)][CCLA].
-Project can adopt either the ICLA by itself or both the ICLA and CCLA without any further review.
+Projects can adopt either the ICLA by itself or both the ICLA and CCLA without any further review.

 If you need to use a different CLA, you will need to